AhmedElsherbini/Align2XL/README.md

-# Multifasta_analysis_tool (Clustal2xlsx)
+# Multifasta_analysis_tool

 This tool is used to filter and manipulate of multifasta files.
-Also you can extract genes from the files !
+Also you can extract genes from the files.
+Finally, you can do the magic (Clustal2xlsx) !

 ## Installation